Back in Tyne: Five fantastic wins against Everton

 Olivier Bernard completed the rout in the final stages as Newcastle ended the season in fourth place, securing Champions League football for the second time in the club's history.

-United's last victory at St. James' Park against the Toffees saw the Magpies come from behind yet again as Arouna Kone broke the deadlock after five minutes.
+United claimed a 3-2 win against the Toffees in a game which saw the Magpies come from behind after forward Arouna Kone broke the deadlock after five minutes.

 It was a crisp winter's day but Papiss Cissé continued his hot goalscoring streak with his fifth goal in six games before Ayoze Pérez's driven strike and Jack Colback's first goal for his boyhood club gave United breathing space.

-Kevin Mirallas' late finish set up a tense finale but Newcastle held on for three points, securing their first league win in four matches.
+Kevin Mirallas' late finish set up a tense finale but Newcastle held on for three points, securing their first league win in four matches before the turn of the new year.

 Newcastle's talismanic striker was again amongst the goals against Everton, netting a second half double in a 4-2 victory to continue the Magpies' push for a top-four finish.